 Collecting XM in the Field

 XM shows up in your scanner as glowing dots scattered over the land and clustered densely around portals.
-Normally, these dots are white, but may show up as other colors in response to in-game or real-world events.
+The color of these dots can vary in response to in-game or real-world events.
 To pick up XM, move near it (within 40 meters).
 You will only pick up XM if your reserves aren’t full.
 Note that XM is global: once you pick it up, in about 15 seconds it will become unavailable for others to pick up until it respawns.
 Keep this in mind when out with other agents from your faction: by walking around in a group, you can all pick up the same XM before it disappears.
 Otherwise, you may end up starving a friendly agent for XM.

 Power cubes are items that give you XM when consumed, and the hypercube variant provides supplemental XM to replenish your reserves automatically.
 You can quickly access them using the quick cube button just below your XM meter.

 Passcodes sometimes grant XM when redeemed.

 When using a power cube, recycling items, or redeeming passcodes, make sure your have enough space in your reserves for the XM, as any that you receive in excess of your scanner’s capacity is lost.

 Nearly every action you take in the scanner uses XM.
 The required amount is drawn from your reserves.
 If your reserves get too low, the screen will distort and a message will appear saying “Scanner disabled; Collect more XM.”
 At that point, you will not be able to do any action which requires XM until you collect more.

 |Deploying a resonator||resonator level × 50 XM|